AdobeDocs/journey-optimizer.pt-BR/help/using/personalization/functions/string.md

 ## Like{#like}

-A função `like` é usada para determinar se uma string corresponde a um padrão especificado.
+O `like` é usada para determinar se uma string corresponde a um padrão especificado.

 **Formato**